tdigangi5/consul_redis_cluster/README.md

 # consul_redis_cluster
-This document will stand up fully clustered instances of consul and redis on 3 nodes.
+This document will stand up fully clustered instances of consul and redis on 5 nodes and meant to mimic a prod like environment as opposed to a local development env.
+The nodes all run on CentOS7 and run an initial yum update, meaning the initial setup may take a while >20minutes depending on the speed of your internet connection.

+## Installation
+* `cd /path/to/consul_redis_cluster`
+* `vagrant up`

+## Setup Overview
+### Redis
+* Setup on 5 VMs
+  * 1 Master
+  * 2 Slaves
+  * 2 Sentinel Servers

+### Consul
+  * Setup across 5 VMs in docker containers
+    * 1 Server primary
+    * 1 Server secondary
+    * 3 clients

 ##Requirements
 * Install Ansible